Kaleidosium/Kaleidosium/README.md

 ## About

-I'm currently in college learning Computer Science.
+I'm currently learning programming by myself.
 I'm a supporter of the Handmade movement in software.

 I contribute to the bigger Open Source landscape sometimes, but I mostly just help my friends who also program.